5097-Group/Yin-Yang/README.md

 #### 2023/3/15
 1. Create 6 DanceWalls in total and with different colors.
 2. Import a scene from internet, change the background scene for yangSample.

+### Yufei Mei
+#### 2023/03/10
+1. Designed the yin room scene
+2. Initialized yin room scene

+#### 2023/03/12
+1. Added loop background music to yin room scene
+2. Adjust the objects location that the VR headset can see
+2. Added the instruction welcome board

+#### 2023/03/15
+1. Tried to add haptic effect by default but failed

 ###
 ####